Joplin is a free, open-source and self hosted note taking application. Let's install Joplin Server using Docker Compose! 🐳

 What's even more awesome?
 If your Joplin Server goes offline for whatever reason, you still have access to your notes on your devices that were previously synced.
 You just cannot sync new notes or to-do lists to the server until it comes back online.

-To install Joplin Server, I chose to use this Docker Compose stack from the Joplin Github repo.
-It uses Postgres to store the information from Joplin on the server.
+This stack uses Postgres to store the information from Joplin on the server.
 I used Portainer Stacks and pasted the Joplin Server Docker Compose stack into the editor, changed the volume directory and Postgres password.

 This allows you to easily edit and deploy Docker Compose stacks and make any changes on the fly if needed.
 The installation took 30-50 seconds to complete for Joplin Server using this technique.